-24 The Local Government Amendment Act 1988 s.
+19 The Local Government Amendment Act 1988 s.
 12(2) is a validation provision that is of no further effect.

-25 The Local Government Amendment Act (No. 2) 1990 s.
+20 The Local Government Amendment Act (No. 2) 1990 s.
 18 is a transitional provision that is of no further effect.

-26 The Local Government (Superannuation) Amendment and Repeal Act 1993 Pt.
-4 reads as follows:
+21 The Local Government (Superannuation) Amendment and Repeal Act 1993 Pt.
+4 contains transitional provisions.